joaocarvalhoopen/How_to_learn_modern_Linux/README.md

 6. Learn how Linux internals works
 7. Learn about open source and the major software and hardware licenses
 8. Learn how to program on Linux
+9. Craftsmanship and software design
-9. Learn how systems programming works
+10. Learn how systems programming works
-10. Linux kernel development
+11. Linux kernel development
-11. Learn Raspberry Pi and embedded Linux
+12. Learn Raspberry Pi and embedded Linux
-12. FreeBSD knowledge
+13. FreeBSD knowledge
-13. Become an enlightened person in terms of Linux and use it to accomplish your goals in a better way
+14. Become an enlightened person in terms of Linux and use it to accomplish your goals in a better way

 ## 1. Learn and appreciate the history of Unix, Linux, GNU, X, FreeBSD and C